414owen/cow-js/README.md

 * Paste support
 * Neat line wrapping
 * One cow fits all
+* Backspace and ctrl-backspace support
+* Compatible with at least three browsers
 * Literally years of non-stop entertainment

 ## How to put this on your site